Senator Gene Yaw was elected to represent the 23rd Senatorial District in November 2008.

 Prior to running for the Senate, Yaw served as Lycoming County solicitor for 17 years and was named County Solicitor of the Year in 2004.
 He has also served as general counsel to the Pennsylvania College of Technology for more than 20 years.
 In 2013, he was elected Chairman of the Pennsylvania College of Technology Board of Directors.

 Senator Yaw serves as Chairman of the Environmental Resources and Energy Committee.
-He is also a member of the Appropriations, Judiciary, Law and Justice, Agriculture and Rural Affairs, Banking and Insurance, and the Majority Policy Committee.
+He is also Vice Chairman of the Senate Judiciary Committee, a member of the Agriculture and Rural Affairs, Banking and Insurance, Majority Policy, Rules and Executive Nominations and Urban Affairs and Housing Committees.
 Senator Yaw serves on a number of Boards and Commissions including as Chairman of the Center for Rural Pennsylvania, a member of the Chesapeake Bay Commission, a member of the Environmental Quality Board, a member of the Pennsylvania Aggregate Advisory Board, and a member of the Pennsylvania Energy Development Authority.